-I’m an classically-trained, award-winning British music producer and arranger, specialising in gospel, spiritual and Christian song production.
-I have a masters in music from Oxford and 20+ years’ experience working with people like Tony Visconti (Bowie, Bolan), Simon Napier-Bell (Wham, Ultravox) and many others.
+I’m a classically-trained British music producer and arranger with over 20 years' experience.
+With a masters in music from Oxford, I've been acclaimed by people like Tony Visconti (Bowie, Bolan), Simon Napier-Bell (Wham, Ultravox), Mark Radcliffe (BBC Radio Two) and many others.

 I offer the following services:

 Complete song production - create a professional, distribution-ready song from your rough demo or idea.

 Song development - take your top line or basic melody and turn it into a fully-fledged song production.

 Song arrangement - for example, turn a solo acoustic demo into a full-band arrangement (or vice versa).

 Strings, orchestral and choral overdubs - arrange and record everything you need to give your songs the professional edge.